achorg/ach2025-website/en/safety.md

 **Investigation Process**

 You will receive immediate acknowledgement of receipt of your complaint within an hour of your formal report during the scheduled hours of the event.
 All reports received before or after the event will be acknowledged within 24 hours.
 We promise to acknowledge receipt and initiate a meeting of the appropriate individuals.
-For ACH 2023, this will include conference co-chair Pam Lach.
+For ACH 2023, this will include the conference committee.

-The co-chairs will confer to review the incident and determine:
+The committee will confer to review the incident and determine:

 * What happened;
 * Whether this event constitutes a Code of Conduct violation;